 Approximately 12 million people in the U.S. have food allergies — that’s more than 1 in 25 of us!
 8% of kids have food allergies, some of which they will outgrow.
-But adult onset of food allergies is becoming more common.
+But the adult onset of food allergies is becoming more common.

 When a family member has a food allergy, whether mild or severe, dining at a restaurant becomes more complicated.
 Can the restaurant accommodate your food allergies?
 Do they have menu items that fit your dietary needs?
 What restaurants do other folks with food allergies frequent to find the safest dining options?

 These are the questions Paul Antico asked himself, as 3 of his 5 children have food allergies.
 Not finding answers, Paul, an investment portfolio manager at Fidelity at the time, decided to fill this need by creating AllergyEats.
 I had the opportunity to sit down with Paul as he prepares for AllergyEats’ 3rd annual Food Allergy Conference in New York City.
-The conference is for restaurateurs and foodservice professionals who want to increase customer loyalty, sales and health through better allergy-friendly practices.
+The conference is for restaurateurs and foodservice professionals who want to increase customer loyalty, sales, and health through better allergy-friendly practices.

 The Iceologist: Please give me an overview of AllergyEats.

 Paul: AllergyEats is a free app for consumers that lists virtually every restaurant in the U.S. — we have over 750,000 eateries in the database right now.
-The app is a user guide to allergy-friendly restaurants across the country and are peer-rated for their attention to consumers’ allergy concerns.
+The app is a user guide to allergy-friendly restaurants across the country which are peer-rated for their attention to consumers’ allergy concerns.
 We already have tens of 1000’s reviews.

 The Iceologist: Cool!
 How many people are using the app?